cooltronicpl/-ispconfig3-varnish/README.md

 * [Varnish Cloudflare & Preload](https://github.com/cooltronicpl/varnishcache/) for CraftCMS 3.x and 4.x with Cloudflare support and sitemap.xml preload
 * Cloudflare support on Varnish Powered Servers on WP Rocket (WordPress) and Varnish Cloudflare & Preload (Craft CMS 4.x)

-Varnish Cloudflare & Preload for Craft CMS 3.x and 4.x is available [here](https://github.com/cooltronicpl/varnishcache/).
+Varnish Cloudflare & Preload for Craft CMS 3.x and 4.x is available [here at Craft CMS Store](https://plugins.craftcms.com/varnishcache/).
 You can also find some notes on how to install [CraftCMS in ISPConfig 3](https://github.com/cooltronicpl/-ispconfig3-varnish#craft-cms-4x-and-3x-install-notes-for-isp-config-3) and use it with Plugin Installer and Composer.
 The plugin also enables GZIP and BROTLI compression on NGINX for all SSL hosts.
 It works with WP Rocket Varnish add-on and Proxy Cache Purge for cache purging.

 The plugin should work fine with Ubuntu and Debian, and may require some adjustments for CentOS & RHEL-based distributions.